sbergercnmc/duonovo/README.md

 optionally be adjusted are described below.
 The following is a simple example of how to run duoNovo.

+## Prepare Input VCF from Long-Read Sequencing Data

+The first step is to prepare the input VCF file from long-read sequencing data.
+Below are steps to generate a suitable VCF:

+1.  **Call Variants**: Generate gVCF files separately for the proband and the parent.
+A variant caller such as **DeepVariant** can be used for this step.

+2.  **Joint Calling**: Run the generated gVCF files through **GLnexus** to produce a joint-called VCF file for the duo.

+3.  **Phase Variants**: Use **HiPhase** (available at [HiPhase GitHub](https://github.com/PacificBiosciences/HiPhase)) to phase the variants.
+This step will annotate each phased variant with a phasing set ID, which is required for reconstruction of haplotypes with `duoNovo`.

+## Run duoNovo

 ``` r
 library(duoNovo)
 duoNovo_results <- duoNovo(